ewmorr/fungal_ITS2_metabarcoding/README.md

 Usearch v.
 10.0 <http://www.drive5.com/usearch/>

--or latest version. usearch is updated frequently and this code was last tested with version 10, and originally written with v.
+- or latest version. usearch is updated frequently and this code was last tested with version 10, and originally written with v.
 8 in mind.
 Some commands may need update.

 ##### For ITS region extraction